-UN Women will provide technical, logistical and organizational support to the selected CSO and foster dialogue co-ordination and cooperation between CSOs partners and other relevant stakeholders in the field.
+UN Women will provide technical, logistical and organizational support to the selected CSO; and foster dialogue coordination and cooperation between CSOs partners and other relevant stakeholders in the field.
 Finally, UN Women will support the selected CSO in preparing and submitting quarterly and final reports and will provide feedback during and after each activity to ensure continuous improvement and meaningful impact.

-1. Description of required services/results [Please elaborate]
+2. Description of required services/results [Please elaborate]

-With a view to achieving Output 3.1 - Providers of general and specialist support services for victims of all forms of violence have the capacity to implement the standards enshrined in CEDAW and the Istanbul Convention, it is expected that the selected partner will, inter alia:
+With the view to contribute to the achievement of Output 3.1 - Providers of general and specialist support services for victims of all forms of violence have the capacity to implement the standards enshrined in CEDAW and the Istanbul Convention, it is expected that the selected CSO will inter alia: